LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Security/create-an-ip.md

 * Messaging Operations API
 * Messaging Interactions API

 Additional API support will follow.

+{: .notice}
-Please note: due to service layer caching, there could be a slight delay (up to 5 minutes) from the moment an IP-Restriction is activated/updated until actual enforcement.
+Due to service layer caching, there could be a slight delay (up to 5 minutes) from the moment an IP-Restriction is activated/updated until actual enforcement.

 LivePerson strongly recommends enabling the API IP protection.
 If you have any questions, please contact LivePerson support.